New to Forest Hill?

 INFANTS AND TODDLERS

 Childcare is available for infants and toddlers, although young children are welcome in worship as well.
-If you choose, you can participate fully and joyfully in worship knowing your babies are safe and secure in our professionally staffed Nursery and Toddler rooms.
-The worship service is broadcast into the nursery so you can listen to the service if you prefer to remain in the nursery with your infant.
+If you choose, you can participate fully and joyfully in worship knowing your babies are safe and secure in our professionally-staffed Nursery and Toddler room.
+The worship service is piped in so you can listen to the service if you prefer to remain in the nursery with your infant.
 See Nursery & Childcare.

 Forest Hill is big enough to offer a variety of worship, education, mission and fellowship programs, but small enough to offer a close community to our members and friends.
-With 200-250 in worship on Sunday mornings, we’re able to come together for a single worship service.
-Our adult education programs draw over 70 people a week and our children and youth programs serve about 100 children.
+With around 200 in worship on Sunday mornings, we’re able to come together for a single worship service.

 back to the top

-You can meet the entire staff, including professional qualifications, here but we talked informally with our pastor here.
+You can meet the entire staff, including professional qualifications, here but we talked informally with one of our co-pastors here.

-John Lentz is our Senior Pastor and Head of Staff.
+John Lentz is one of our Co-Pastors.
 We asked him to tell us a bit about himself.

 Hmm, let’s see.
 I was born in Virginia, majored in history at Kenyon, attended Yale Divinity School.
 I also studied in Edinburgh, Scotland for 5 years.
 I have a lot of letters by my name but most everyone calls me “John.”